 Showing Your ID to Providers

-Your card also includes a DoD ID number, a 10-digit number on the front of the ID card.
-You shouldn’t use your DoD ID number to submit claims.
-Using your DoD ID number on your claim could result in a denial of your claim.
+Your card also includes a DOD ID number.
+This is a 10-digit number on the front of the ID card.
+You shouldn’t use your DOD ID number to submit claims.
+Using your DOD ID number on your claim could result in a denial of your claim.

 Next Generation Uniformed Services ID Card

-The DoD upgraded the USID cards to a newer, more secure design.
+The DOD upgraded the Uniformed Services ID cards to a newer, more secure design.

 Next Generation USID Card Type Recipients Include